Other Invertebrates

 Bombus hortorum male

-Bombus pascuorum.
 This queen has her tongue sheath extended, her tongue is inside and is longer than the sheath.
 Although there are a few species of ginger coloured bumblebees in the UK this is by far the most common in nearly all areas.
 The hairs of the abdomen are lighter in colour to those of the thorax, and have a few black hairs.
+Queens, workers and males all look alike (below).
 In a very sunny summer such as 1995 the hairs of older bees can become faded and appear beige in colour.
-The thorax is always covered in hairs, with other bumblebees there is sometimes a bald patch in the centre of the thorax.
+The thorax is always covered in hairs, unlike other species which sometimes have a bald patch in the centre of the thorax.
 This can be caused by wear as the bees rub against the side and roof of the nest, but this is hardly ever seen in Bombus pascuorum.
 If there is a complete absence of black hairs on the abdomen, then the bumblebee is probably not B. pascuorum, but either B. humilis or B. muscorum.
 Lengths, queen 16-18, workers 10-15, male 13-14.
-More>
+More on Bombus pascuorum

 {Bombus pascuorum}

-*Images taken from the excellent book Bumblebees, published by The Richmond Publishing Company Ltd., P.O.
-Box 963, Slough, SL2 3RS, U.K. rpc@richmond.co.uk
+*Images taken from the excellent book Bumblebees, published by Pelagic Publishing.